docker-mailserver/docker-mailserver/docs/content/config/security/fail2ban.md

 $ systemctl --user restart docker
 ```

+!!! note

+    This changes the port driver for all rootless containers managed by Docker.

+    Per container configuration is not supported, if you need that consider Podman instead.

-### Switching to `slirp4netns` port handler in Podman
+### Podman with `slirp4netns` port driver

-In contrast to Docker, which changes have to be global for all user's containers, Podman [can achieve this](https://github.com/containers/podman/blob/v3.4.1/docs/source/markdown/podman-run.1.md#--networkmode---net) by running a specific container with the `--network slirp4netns:port_handler=slirp4netns` option, or passing it via `docker-compose` configuration:
+[Rootless Podman][rootless::podman] requires adding the value `slirp4netns:port_handler=slirp4netns` to the `--network` CLI option, or `network_mode` setting in your `docker-compose.yml`:

 ```yaml
 services: